openSUSE/news-o-o/_posts/2008-06-18-sneak-peeks-at-opensuse-110-talking-gnome-with-vincent-untz.markdown

   * Artwork, obviously.
 This helps having a unified look & feel with the rest of the distro (splash screen, e.g.).

-  * Default configuration â€” like panel layout, including gnome-main-menu, and some settings in some applications.
+  * Default configuration — like panel layout, including gnome-main-menu, and some settings in some applications.

   * Bug fixes: We backport many bug fixes from SVN to get something more stable.